-Withdrawal from all classes may result in losing eligibility to keep the full amount of disbursed federal funds.
+Withdrawal from all classes or failure to complete all enrolled courses during a trimester may result in losing eligibility to keep the full amount of disbursed federal funds.
 Only students who complete more than 60 percent of the term will maintain eligibility for disbursed federal funds.
-The withdrawal date is the date the student officially notifies the respective Program Office regarding his/her withdrawal from the trimester or from the University.
-The Graziadio School returns unearned federal Title IV funds (Federal Direct Loan Program, Federal Pell Grant Program, and Federal Supplemental Educational Opportunity Grant Program) as stated in Federal Regulations, 34 CFR parts 668, 682, and 685 Return of Title IV Aid.
+The withdrawal date is the date the student officially notifies the respective Program Office regarding his/ her withdrawal from the trimester or from the University.
+The Graziadio School returns unearned federal Title IV funds (Federal Direct Loan Program, Federal Pell Grant Program, and Federal Supplemental Educational Opportunity Grant Program) as stated in Federal Regulations, 34 CFR parts 668, 682, and 685.

-The amount of federal funds returned is determined by Federal Return of Title IV Funds Program calculations.
-Funds are returned in the following order: Federal Direct Unsubsidized Stafford Loan, Federal Direct Subsidized Stafford Loan, Federal Direct PLUS Loan, Federal Pell Grant, and Federal Supplemental Educational Opportunity Grant.
-Additional information regarding return of federal funds may be obtained from the Financial Aid Office.
+Federal funds are returned in the following order: Federal Direct Unsubsidized Stafford, Federal Direct Subsidized Stafford, Federal Direct PLUS loans, Federal Pell Grant, and Federal Supplemental Educational Opportunity Grant.
+Additional information regarding return of financial aid funds may be obtained from the Office of Student Financial Services